jonathanunderwood/outsider/DESCRIPTION.rst

 Outsider
 ========

-This project contains utilities for interfacing with the Blackstar ID range of amplifiers.
+This project is a GUI interface for controlling the Blackstar ID series of amplifiers.
+The software is still in development, but should be usable as a replacement for most of the functionality of the Insider software that Blackstar ship.

-At present this is a fledgling project.
-It won't work for you.
-It might even destroy your amplifier.
-Don't use it, really.